tasnia-mahek/Student-Resource-Hub-MVC/README.md

 # Student Resource Hub

+For the complete Windows/MySQL setup from a fresh machine, see [DATABASE_SETUP.md](DATABASE_SETUP.md).

 ## MySQL setup

 This project uses Pomelo Entity Framework Core with MySQL.
 Create a MySQL database and configure the connection locally with User Secrets: